HNMCS-Robotics/README/Organizations.md

 * Protected branch cannot be deleted.
 When you enable deletion of a protected branch, anyone with at least write permissions to the repository can delete the branch.

-Here are some examples for rules that can be applied to branches:
+Here are some examples for rules that can be applied to branches: [About Branch Protection Settings - GitHub Docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#about-branch-protection-settings)

-* [Require status checks before merging](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging) : to ensure that the branch must be of a certain status  before collaborators can make changes to a protected branch.
-The default status check is **Strict**, it make sures that "the branch must be up to date with the base branch before merging".